-Badminton Ireland is committed to creating an inclusive environment for all its members.
-Badminton is a sport that can be played together by both the disabled and the non-disabled, enhancing social opportunities regardless of differing degrees of ability and disability as well as improving overall health.
+Badminton Ireland is committed to creating an inclusive environment for all of its members.
+Badminton can be played by all levels of physical ability, enhancing social opportunities, and improving overall health.

 Para-Badminton provides players of different disabilities and backgrounds an opportunity to interact under a common purpose.
 It is a growing sport with more and more participants taking up the game either socially or competitively.
 The Badminton World Federation (BWF) recently annnounced that Para-Badminton will make it's Olympic debut at Tokyo 2020.

 There are a total of 6 classes recognised by the BWF:

 The FZ Forza Irish Para-Badminton Open 2018 will be held in National Indoor Arena in Blanchardstown, Dublin.
 The event will take place between the 18th-24th June 2018.

 In 2017 the FZ Forza Irish Para-Badminton Open welcomed 150 athletes from 25 nations.
 Across the 21 events some of our winners were as follows; Sam Seop Lee won the WH1 Men's Singles, Man Kai Chu and Chun Yim Wong from Hong Kong took the Men's Doubles SS6 & Women's Doubles SS6 and Darunee Henpraiwan & Nipada Seangsupa from Thailand won the Women's Doubles SL3-SU5.